Utah Administrative Code

 A. AFR for all pupil transportation costs shall only include pupil transportation costs and other school district expenditures directly related to pupil transportation.

-B. Expenditures for uses of school district buses and equipment which are not approved APR to and from school pupil transportation costs shall be deleted when transportation costs are calculated.
-Bus and equipment costs shall be reduced on a pro rata basis for the miles not connected with approved costs.
+B. In determining expenditures for eligible to and from school transportation, all related costs shall be reduced on a pro rata basis for the miles not connected with approved costs.

-C. Expenses determined by the USOE to be not directly related to transportation of eligible students to and from school are not reimbursable.
+C. Expenses determined by the USOE as not directly related to transportation of eligible students to and from school shall not be reimbursable.

 D. Local boards may determine appropriate non-school uses of school buses.
 Local boards may lease/rent public school buses to federal, state, county, or municipal entities, and those insured by State Risk Management or to non-government entities or to those not insured through State Risk Management.
 In making these determinations, local boards shall: